tibbben/geospatial-visualization/syllabus.md

 Final Project Presentations

->  Demonstrations
+> Practical Objectives:

--   South Beach Data Collection (Sonia's Class)
+-   Demonstrate South Beach Data Collection Project
--   Tree Inventory of Gables Campus
+-   Demonstrate Tree Inventory of Gables Campus

->  Assigned Reading:

--   TBD

->  Optional Reading:

--   TBD
+[//]: # (Is there something published from the South Beach project?)

 [//]: # (Is there a final?
 Should we give one?
 How does this usually work?)